Swallowed a foreign object

 Continue providing your child’s care at home.
 If you are still concerned about your child, speak to your health visitor, local pharmacist or call NHS 111– dial 111

-Most swallowed objects are harmless and will pass through the digestive system without causing any harm.
-Studies suggest that it takes about 3-5 days for the object to pass out into the stool (poo).
+• Most objects that children swallow are harmless and will pass through the digestive system without causing any harm.
+Studies show that it usually takes about 3-5 days for the object to pass out in their poo.

-We do not routinely recommend looking through the stool to find the object, as this can be unpleasant and not helpful.
+• We don’t recommend checking their poo for the object, as it can be unpleasant and isn’t very helpful.

 Button Batteries

-All batteries can be harmful if swallowed but button batteries are particularly dangerous.
-These batteries are flat and round, ranging from 5 – 25mm in diameter.
-Button batteries can get stuck in the oesophagus (food pipe) and cause permanent damage within hours.
-If your child has swallowed a button battery, bring them to the Emergency Department straight away.
-They might need to undergo a procedure to remove it.
+• Button batteries are especially dangerous if swallowed.
+These flat, round batteries range from 5 to 25mm in size.
+If swallowed, they can get stuck in the food pipe (oesophagus) and cause serious damage in just a few hours.
+If your child swallows a button battery, take them to the Emergency Department right away.
+They may need a procedure to remove it.

-Button batteries are found in many objects that you might have at home, including hearing aids, car keys, remote controls, weighing scales, musical greeting cards and some toys.
+• Button batteries are found in many items at home, such as hearing aids, car keys, remote controls, musical greeting cards, and some toys.

 What you can do: